Reynaldo Soriano is a freelance musician, teacher, and consultant

 in New York City.
 His career spans film music, Broadway artists, singer-songwriters, orchestras, and classical, contemporary, jazz, and rock.

-Rey has performed internationally as a soloist in France and as Principal
+and Krysta Rodriguez and has performed internationally as a soloist in Paris

-Rey teaches drums and percussion to the youth at UpBeat NYC.
-He received his master's degree from New York University.
+Rey teaches drums and percussion at UpBeat NYC.

-CURRENTLY: Rey is a performer with Gallant Entertainment, Inc. and plays with the Aviator Drumline (NY Jets), New York Sticks (NY Knicks), and The G Line (NY Giants) at MetLife Stadium, IZOD Center, and Madison Square Garden.
+CURRENTLY: Rey is a performer with Gallant Entertainment, Inc. and plays with the Aviator Drumline (NY Jets), New York Sticks (NY Knicks), City Beats (NYCFC), the Patriots Drumline (NE Patriots), and The G Line (NY Giants) at MetLife Stadium, IZOD Center, and Madison Square Garden.
 Most recently, GEI represented the NFL's Superbowl Drumline, the first time the NFL branded a drumline as their own.
 The company also had the special pleasure of performing with Alicia Keys' track New Day at MSG with the Knicks City Dancers.

 DANCE: Rey co-composed Dueling Rhythms (2011), a duet for cajon and tap dancer, for the Band of Gypsies 2 showcase of music and dance, created by Katrina Philip.
 Dancer and choreographer Shelby Kaufman and Rey performed the piece at the Manhattan Movement & Arts Center, the Joffrey Ballet School, and the Peridance Capezio Center for the Djoniba Dance Center Spring Showcase.